cvnlab/GLMsingle/docs/source/wiki.md

 Thus, somewhat counter-intuitively, ridge regression _increases_ the residuals of the model fit.

+### I'm concerned about the noise pool.
+What if there are signals in there?

+This is an interesting issue to think about.
+The short answer is that GLMsingle guards against improper use of nuisance regressors through cross-validation.
+If, for some reason, there are valid experimental signals being learned from the noise pool, GLMsingle will tend to not use these signals since they will likely degrade the cross-validation performance.

+Note that even if the noise pool includes "good" voxels, improvement in beta estimates are still possible.
+This is something demonstrated in Figure 6 of Kay et al. Frontiers 2013, where we deliberately included the entire brain in the noise pool (just to see what would happen).
+The intuition is that results will depend on the specific mixture of noise and signal being learned in the data-derived nuisance regressors.
+If the nuisance regressors have a little bit of signal mixed in, they can still be useful as an approximate model of the noise.

 ### In GLMsingle, the GLMdenoise and ridge regression (RR) components of the method require experimental conditions to repeat across runs.
 How should I think about whether this is appropriate for my experiment?

 In order to determine the hyperparameter settings, it is indeed necessary for